Chapter in this post:

 The app is a little gem for people who would like to work more with keyboard shortcuts.
 Sure, you could go a step further in terms of looks and user-friendliness, but the developer Stefan Fürst provides the app for free, which is why you should be a little more grateful here and refrain from complaining.

 For Mac beginners and those users who would like to work more effectively, CheatSheet is certainly a very good app.
 I definitely leave them on my Mac to explore keyboard shortcuts in one or the other program.
 You can always find workflows that can be optimized. : D

 Oh, almost forgot: You can use CheatSheet download here from the developer.

-A reader and the developer of CheatSheet asked me to use the paid tool "KeyCue"pointed out, which is obviously something like CheatSheet on drugs.
-Anyone who is willing to invest 20 euros will be happy with it, because it offers a lot more than CheatSheet not only graphically, but also in terms of functionality.
-I will definitely install it and then report in a separate article.
+A reader and the developer of CheatSheet referred me to the paid tool "KeyCue' pointed out, which is obviously something like CheatSheet on Drugs.
+Anyone who is willing to invest 20 euros will be happy with it, as it not only offers a lot more graphically but also in terms of functionality than CheatSheet.
+I will definitely install it and then report in a separate post.

 To show what the output from CheatSheet looks like, I've taken some screenshots from Mac programs that I use frequently.
 By the way, I haven't found an app that CheatSheet didn't work under.

 With Lynne, a graphic artist and designer has joined the team who contributes articles on the topics of homepage, web development and Photoshop.
 YouTube has recently become one of her areas of activity.
 Lynne is (unintentionally) very good at generating error messages and thus ensures a steady influx of problem-solving articles, which repeatedly make the Sir Apfelot blog a popular contact point for Mac users.